sw20-tug/NOTE/README.md

 NOTE

 #### Technology
-Mobile app for Android or Java application for desktop (browser-based frontend, Swing, QT or any other GUI Framework)
+Native Android app or Java application with browser-based frontend, Swing, QT or any other GUI framework

 #### Stories